scummvm/scummvm/doc/docportal/advanced_topics/mac_game_files.rst

 The Macintosh uses a different file system to other operating systems (HFS for older media, and HFS+ for more recent ones).
 On a Windows or Linux system you need additional software to view and copy the files from HFS and HFS+ floppy disks and CDs.

 HFS, Hierarchical File System, or Mac OS Standard, was used on Macintosh hard disk, floppy disks, and CDs until the late 90s.
-It was replaced by HFS+, or Mac OS Extended, with the release of Mac OS 8.1 in 1998.
+It was superseded by HFS+, or Mac OS Extended, with the release of Mac OS 8.1 in 1998.
+But most game CDs released before the mid-2000 still use HFS.
 Modern macOS computer can still access HFS+ media, but support for reading HFS media was dropped in macOS 10.15 (Catalina).

 Other systems, such as Linux and Windows, require an additional software to read HFS and HFS+ media.